DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 We’ll update this privacy notice when required.
 You should regularly review the notice.

-This version was last updated on 30 November 2021.
+This version was last updated on 23 March 2022.